AstraZeneca chases Acerta to secure next cancer drug winner

-LONDON AstraZeneca said on Monday it was in talks that might lead to the acquisition of privately held biotech firm Acerta Pharma, a potential $5 billion-plus deal designed to build up its cancer drug portfolio.
+LONDON AstraZeneca (AZN.L) said on Monday it was in talks that might lead to the acquisition of privately held biotech firm Acerta Pharma, a potential $5 billion-plus deal (£3.3 billion plus) designed to build up its cancer drug portfolio.

 "AstraZeneca confirms that it is exploring potential strategic options with Acerta Pharma BV.
 There can be no certainty that any transaction will ultimately be entered into, or as to the terms of any transaction," it said in a brief statement.